Last Updated on February 26, 2021 by admin

-Two convertible cribs with the same number don’t need to convert into the same beds.
-For instance, while one 3-in-1 convertible crib converts into a toddler bed and daybed, the other crib skips the toddler bed and converts into a daybed and full-size bed.
+- Two convertible cribs may have the same number in their names but do not convert into the same beds.
+For instance, while one 3-in-1 convertible crib converts into a toddler bed and daybed, the other 3-in-1 crib skips the toddler bed and converts into a daybed and full-size bed.

-No.2: Consider the price for the toddler safety guardrail!
+- Consider the price for the toddler safety guardrail:

-You will have to buy a full-size convertible kit and a fitted mattress for all convertible models that transit into a full-size bed.
+- You will have to buy a full-size convertible kit and a fitted mattress for all convertible models that transit into a full-size or twin-size bed.

 4. Cribs with extra storage

 Cribs with extra storage are great for everyone with space issues.
-You can pick between three types:
+You can choose between three types:

-- cribs with built-in storage drawers under the mattress area
+- Cribs with a built-in trundle drawer under the mattress area

-These cribs efficiently use otherwise unutilized space under the crib.
-They have a built-in storage drawer, which lies under the whole mattress area, and it’s sometimes further divided into two parts.
+These cribs use otherwise unutilized space under the crib.
+They have a built-in storage drawer, which lies under the whole mattress area, and it’s sometimes further divided into two parts for better organization.

 2. Convertible crib with an attached changing table:

-So-called combo cribs consisting of two pieces of furniture, crib and changing table.
-The changer is attached to the left or right side of the crib and possesses drawers and shelves.
-If the crib converts into a full-size adult bed, the detached changer usually transits into the nightstand too.
+Convertible crib with an attached changing table, or co-called combo cribs consisting of two parts, a crib and a changing table.
+Under the changing surface are drawers, shelves, or a combination of both.
+If the crib converts into a full-size adult bed, the detached changer usually transits into the nightstand.